 State-less 無國界: A Two Temple Place & Kakilang Exhibition

-A new exhibition examines the world through the photographic and digital works of internationally acclaimed East and Southeast Asian artists.
+A new exhibition examines the world through the photographic and digital works of internationally acclaimed Southeast and East Asian artists.

-The artists exhibited in State-less 無國界 are: Tiffany Chung (Vietnam/US), Tsui Kuang-Yu (Taiwan), Jess Lau (Hong Kong), Natalie Lo Lai Lai (Hong Kong), Donald Shek (UK), Wu Tsan-Cheng (Taiwan), Wang Wei (China/UK), Li Yongzheng (Xinjiang), Law Yuk-Mui (Hong Kong), Robert Zhao Ren Hui (Singapore).
+The artists exhibited in State-less 無國界 are: Tiffany Chung (Vietnam/US), Tsui Kuang-Yu (Taiwan), Jess Lau (Hong Kong), Lo Lai Lai Natalie (Hong Kong), Donald Shek (UK), Wu Tsan-Cheng (Taiwan), Wang Wei (China/UK), Li Yongzheng (China), Law Yuk-Mui (Hong Kong), Robert Zhao Ren Hui (Singapore).

 Alongside State-less, a CAN x Two Temple Place Digital Exhibition will also present a virtual version of the exhibition in the award-winning 3D digital ‘Two Temple Place’ created during the two organisations’ 2021 partnership.

 State-less 無國界 at Two Temple Place forms part of the Kakilang Festival 2023, which features cultural events across London.
 The exhibition is conceived and curated by designer, artist and Kakilang Associate Artistic Director Ling Tan with Two Temple Place.

 Find out more about the themes explored in State-less 無國界 on the exhibition’s dedicated website.